jimhigson/oboe.js/writing/main/6_Conclusion.md

 });
 ~~~~

-This is tightly coupled with the JSON format that it reads.
+This version is tightly coupled with the JSON format that it reads.
 We can see
 this in the fragments `records.data`, `record.url`, and `record.name`
 which will only work if they find the desired subtree at exactly the
 anticipated location.
 The code might be said to contain a description of